CyphrRiot/ArchRiot/README.md

 - **Privacy First:** No telemetry, no data collection, privacy-respecting applications
 - **Fully Customizable:** Modify, extend, or strip down to your exact needs

-_Created by an experienced developer and privacy advocate - this is the Linux system I've always wanted to use._
+_Created by an long-time Linux user, experienced developer, and privacy advocate - this is the Linux system I've always wanted to use._

+🎉 Thank you to [Vaxryy](https://x.com/vaxryy) for creating Hyprland! ✨

 ![ArchRiot Screenshot](images/screenshot.png)